-National Communications Magazine is published six times a year: January-February (posted online around Jan.
+National Communications Magazine is scheduled to be published six times a year: January-February (posted online around Jan.
 1), March-April (posted about March 1), May-June (posted about May 1), July-August (posted about July 1), September-October (posted about Sept.
 1) and November-December (posted about Nov.
 1).
-In addition to being able to download the current issues during your subscription term, you also receive access to download every issue of National Communications Magazine, including predecessor titles such as National Scanning, going back to our start in 1988.
+In addition to being able to download all current issues posted during your online access term, you also receive access to download every issue of National Communications Magazine, including predecessor titles such as National Scanning, going back to our start in 1988.
 All back issues can be downloaded in convenient PDF format.
-The Mr. Scanner FCC frequency search database also is available for subscribers when using their login credentials to access.\
+The Mr. Scanner FCC frequency search database also is available for paid online access users when using their login credentials to access.

-Why does my subscription expire in about 10 or 11 months?
-Why am I not receiving one full year on my subscription?
+Why does my online access expire in about 10 or 11 months?
+Why am I not receiving one full year for my online access?

 National Communications Magazine is produced every other month.
-When you subscribe to NatCom, your subscription starts with the current issue that has been posted online.
-For instance, if your receive your subscription user name and password on June 10, your subscription starts with the current issue, which is the May-June issue.
-Thus, your subscription will be set to expire on April 30 in the next year.
-That will allow you to receive all six current issues throughout the year of your subscription term: May-June, July-August, September-October, November-December, January-February and March-April -- six issues.
+When you sign up for online access to NatCom, your access starts with the current issue that has been posted online.
+For instance, if your receive your online access user name and password on June 10, your online access term starts with the current issue, which is the May-June issue.
+Thus, your online access will be set to expire April 30 in the next year.
+That will allow you to receive all six current issues posted throughout the year of your online access term: May-June, July-August, September-October, November-December, January-February and March-April -- six issues.
 Still confused?
 We can try to explain further: service@NatComMag.com.

 How do I access the current or back issues of National Communications Magazine online?

-Please go to our home page at http://www.nat-com.org and click on the large type link that says “NatCom online subscribers – CLICK HERE.”
+Please go to our home page at http://www.nat-com.org and click on the large type link that says “NatCom online issue access – CLICK HERE.”
 That link will take you to a logon page where you will type in your user name and password.
 Once you do that, you will see a page with links that allow you to download the current issue of National Communications Magazine or back issues.
-You may download as many issues as you wish with your paid subscription.
+You may download as many issues as you wish with your paid online access.